My Colouring Book: Critical reception

+In a retrospective review, AllMusic's Bruce Eder said that Faltskog's voice retained the "simple purity of tone and expression" that she had brought to ABBA, even when the production did not "parallel" anything the group had done.
+He also praised the sound as"excellent" and the playing as "impeccable."
+On the album's 15th anniversary, Mark Elliott wrote on uDiscoverMusic that My Colouring Book revealed a "softer, more fragile timbre" in Faltskog’s voice, which bathed the album in "a warm, nostalgic haze."
+He highlighted how, at first listen, it seemed like a more "personal" album than anyone would expect.

+Commercial performance

 It was announced that around 500,000 copies of the album were sold worldwide.
 During 2004, the album went silver in the UK for sales of over 60,000, while in Fältskog's home country of Sweden, during its first week of release, a high 64,000 copies were sold.
 My Colouring Book also reached #6 in Germany in May 2004.